 James Atkinson “Chip” Bruorton IV is an equity member of Rosen Hagood where he has practiced law for more than twenty years.
-Chip has extensive litigation experience in construction, employment, personal injury, and administrative government matters.
+Chip has extensive litigation experience in construction, employment, and administrative government matters.
 In 2015, he obtained the largest verdict in firm history in representing a group of employees against their employer for breach of fiduciary duty related to an employee equity incentive plan.
 The verdict of $53,508,288 was one of the top verdicts in South Carolina in 2015 and one of the top 50 verdicts in the United States in 2015.

 His construction litigation experience includes mechanics liens, payment and performance bond claims, construction defect claims and surety indemnification claims.
 He has represented private and public owners, architects, general contractors, construction managers, subcontractors, and bonding companies, on both the plaintiff and defense side of construction matters.
 Chip also provides outside general counsel services to multiple residential and commercial contractors as well as local government municipalities.